 Renting a Trap

-Trophy Club residents may rent Town-owned traps for the humane capture of nuisance animals on their property.
-Traps shall not be rented for out of Town use.
+Trophy Club residents may use Town-owned traps for the humane capture of nuisance animals on their property.
+Traps shall not be used for out of Town use.

-A resident wanting to rent a trap must come to the Police Department, fill out the appropriate paperwork and pick up the trap at that time.
+A resident wanting to use a trap just needs to call the Animal Control Officer at 682.237.2969, he will take your information and then bait and deliver the traps to your door.
 Because of the Town-wide needs, we suggest that you call to see if traps are available.
 If they are not available the resident will be placed on a waiting list.
-Traps shall be rented on a first come first serve basis.
+Traps shall be used on a first come first serve basis.

 If an Animal Is Trapped